Often the benefits of the R&D tax incentive are misunderstood.

 The refundable cash back benefit is reserved for loss making entities.

 Explained briefly, if your company has enough current or accumulated losses (losses from prior operating years) available then the R&D tax incentive allows the company to “dip into” its losses and “cash them in” in the current year as opposed to waiting until future, profit making years, in order to not pay tax.

 This benefit is an absolute lifeline to innovative companies who are yet to break even or are in a pre-revenue stage.

-An important point to note is that as of the 2022 Financial Year the benefit for companies with > $20M changes to a new 2-tiered approach.
-This approach will be explained in a separate article.
+An important point to note that as of the 2022 Financial Year the benefit for companies with > $20M changes to a new 2-tiered approach.

 Our experiences at Rimon Advisory have shown that the R&D grant has been exceptionally beneficial to our clients of all sizes, from early stage companies, to established SMEs all the way through to listed entities.